zhengyup/tp/docs/UserGuide.md

 | Intern Application Card | Displays the fields related to your internship application.   |
 | Select View             | Displays more details related to your internship application. |

-Now that you are familiar with the user interface of LetsGetHired, let's jump right into managing your internship applications in this [**Tutorial**](#tutorial-managing-your-first-internship-application).
+Now that you are familiar with the user interface of _LetsGetHired_, let's jump right into managing your internship applications in this [**Tutorial**](#tutorial-managing-your-first-internship-application).

 __________________________________________________________________________________________________________________